jessepav/lacygoill-wiki-backup/floating_point.md

 ---

-What is the new largest floating point number?
+What is the new largest floating-point number?

     (0.111111111111111111111111)₂ × 2^127
     =